3DCoded/FTC-Single-Button-Actions/docs/index.md

 FTC Single Button Actions (SBA's) is a framework designed to execute several tasks on your robot sequentially, with minimal effort.

-SBA's helped us, FTC Bruinbots #13599, to win 1st place Control Award at twice in a row in the 2024-2025 Into the Deep season.
+SBA's helped us, FTC Bruinbots #13599, to win 1st place Control Award twice in a row in the 2024-2025 Into the Deep season.

 ## How does it work?